Home Windows 7 Windows 8 Freeware Privacy

 Create Live XP CD [Without Using Bart PE]

-If you are regular here, few weeks ago I had written an article “how to create live XP/Vista CD/DVD/USB“.
-Few readers had asked me to write a new simplified article which shows the making of Live XP without any hassle.
+If you are a regular reader of IntoWindows, you probably know that I had written an article titled how to create live XP/Vista CD/DVD/USB just a few weeks ago.
+Few readers had asked me to write a simple article which shows the making of Live XP without any hassle.
 So, I am writing this new guide for XP lovers.

 Here I am re-writing the article by assuming that you are going to create Live XP CD.
-To create live XP CD, you need have internet connection.
-If you don’t have internet connection you need to wait for few days as we will write about creating Live USB drive using another method.
+To create a live XP CD, you need to have an internet connection.
+If you don’t have an internet connection you need to wait for a few days as we will write about creating Live USB drive using another method.
 Make sure your system is connected to the internet.

 Essentials: